 Abstract.
-For a given vectorial Boolean function F from \mathbb{F}2^n to itself it was defined an associated Boolean function $\gamma_F(a,b)$ in 2n variables by C. Carlet, P. Charpin, V. Zinoviev in 1998 that takes value 1 iff $a \neq \mathbf{0}$ and equation F(x) + F(x+a) = b has solutions.
+For a given vectorial Boolean function F from $\mathbb{F}2^n$ to itself it was defined an associated Boolean function $\gamma_F(a,b)$ in 2n variables by C. Carlet, P. Charpin, V. Zinoviev in 1998 that takes value 1 iff $a \neq \mathbf{0}$ and equation F(x) + F(x+a) = b has solutions.
 In this paper we introduce the notion of differentially equivalent functions as vectorial functions that have equal associated Boolean functions.
 To describe differential equivalence class of a given APN function is an open problem of great interest.
-We obtained that each quadratic APN function G in n variables, $n \leq 6$, that is differentially equivalent to a given quadratic APN function F, is represented as G = F + A, where A is an affine function.
-For the APN Gold function $F(x) = x^{2^k+1}$, where $\gcd(k,n) = 1$, we completely described all affine functions A such that F and F + A are differentially equivalent.
-This result implies that APN Gold functions F with K = n/2 - 1 for K = 4 form the first infinitive family of functions up to EA-equivalence having non-trivial differential equivalence class consisting of more that K = 1 trivial functions trivial functions K =
+We obtained that each quadratic APN function G in n variables, $n \leq 6$ , that is differentially equivalent to a given quadratic APN function F, is represented as G = F + A, where A is an affine function.
+For the APN Gold function $F(x) = x^{2^k+1}$ , where $\gcd(k,n) = 1$ , we completely described all affine functions A such that A are differentially equivalent.
+This result implies that APN Gold functions A with A are differentially equivalent.
+This result implies that A Gold functions A with A are differentially equivalence.
+This result implies that A Gold functions A with A are differential equivalence class consisting of more that A trivial functions A are functions and A trivial functions A are functionally equivalence class consisting of more that A trivial functions A trivial functions A trivial functions A are A trivial functions A